tomgalpin/analog-clock-and-alarm/README.md

 ## Notes:
 1. Did not add ability to turn off alarm clock.
 Would be pretty easy, but ran out of steam.
-2. Did not do Bonus portion either.
-3. Used jquery for to make DOM manipulation and styling eaiser/quicker
+2. Used jquery for to make DOM manipulation and styling eaiser/quicker

 ## Areas of Improvement:
 1. Add some simple tests